gilsmdt/karma-failed-html-reporter/README.md

     npm install karma-failed-html-reporter

-Include this specrunner in your `karma.conf.js` like so:
+Installations
 --------------
+*Include this specrunner in your `karma.conf.js` like so:*

     reporters: ['failed'],

-config (optional), you can add a configuration object to 'karma.conf.js' file
+Configuration
 --------------
+*you can add a configuration object to 'karma.conf.js' file*

     failedConfig: {
 		verbose: true,